lidofinance/lido-dao/docs/dev-fork.md

 ## Fork test / development

 !NOTES!
-You need an Infura with [Archived Data](https://infura.io/docs/ethereum/add-ons/archiveData) access or you can use an [Alchemy](https://www.alchemy.com/) with Archived Data access for free
+You need an Infura node with [Archived Data](https://infura.io/docs/ethereum/add-ons/archiveData) access or you can use an [Alchemy node](https://www.alchemy.com/) with Archived Data access for free

 To run Aragon client and check apps on the fork, run `hardhat node`
 ```bash